dedmen/Bisign2Bikey/README.md

 # Bisign2Bikey
-Extracts the BI key from BI signature files for DayZ and ArmA titles, currently tested with Bohemia Interactive's version 2 and 3 signatures.
+Extracts the BI key from BI signature files for DayZ and Arma titles, currently tested with Bohemia Interactive's version 2 and 3 signatures.

 # Usage
 There are various ways to use Bisign2Bikey, any of the following will produce a 'Keys' folder directory that Bisign2Bikey resides in.
 Can be run unattended without pausing, by adding `/s` as the very last argument.